2021 Toyota Mirai aims for 400-mile range: More details on sporty hydrogen fuel-cell sedan

 Although the rear-wheel-drive layout helps driving dynamics, Tanaka says that it was essential to getting the proportions right.

 Toyota hasn’t yet released specs for the next-generation fuel cell, but it has boasted of a 30-percent gain in range.
-Tanaka wouldn’t discuss power yet, of the stack or of the Mirai’s propulsion system.
-“We want you to drive it first and we think that’s the best way to experience it,” he said.
+Tanaka wouldn’t discuss power yet, of the stack or of the Mirai’s propulsion system, but described it as "substantially improved," and emphasized that driving the new car and experiencing the difference will give a better idea of how far performance has advanced.

 BMW will share Toyota’s next-generation fuel-cell stack, for use in its i Hydrogen Next fuel cell vehicle, coming as soon as 2022, but Tanaka confirmed that BMW had no input in the Mirai or its new layout.